exoplatform/exo-documentation/docs/Manage-Space.rst

    spaces in the portal.
 Here, you can quickly join a space or search for your desired space.

--  |image4| Allows you to quick create a new space.
+-  |image4| Allows you to quickly create a new space.

 .. _note-last-visited-space: